-How to use colour for data vizualisation?
+How to use color for data visualization?

 After running complicated and lengthy analyses, creating a graph or table to visualize your data is the final step.
 At this point you are already getting a little bit tired, so to save time you opt for the standard colours in Excel or SPSS.
 However, you can make your graph look so much more professional if you choose a nice color palette.
-Below are some tips and tricks that can help you improve your data visualisation (and that might save you some time):
+Below are some tips and tricks that can help you improve your data visualization (and that might save you some time):

 This simple rule can enhance the clarity of your graph of table.
 For example, when you are creating a table in which you would like to highlight e.g. differences in percentages as in the example above.